C2DH/ranketwo/_assignments/social-media-historians/01-tweetyoutube.en.md

 ### 1.b Arguments put forward by historians | 30 Min
 <!-- section-contents -->
-After having argued why or why not something should be considered "historical", let's examine what professional historians have to say on the subject.
+After having argued why or why not something should be considered historical, let's examine what professional historians have to say on the subject.

 **Option 1**

-Read the following two articles written by professional historians.
+Read the following two articles written by professional historians who both focus on the importance of primary sources.
 Then jot down what arguments the authors present about *what can be considered to be part of the "past"*:

 1. Suzannah Lipscomb, ["How recent is History?"](https://www.historytoday.com/how-recent-history), *Historytoday*, 29 January, 2015 (770 words).
-Selected quote: "Historians from the page might want to learn from those of the screen".
+Selected quote: "Historians of the page might want to learn from those of the screen".

 2. Ian Milligan, ["Historians' archival research looks quite different in the digital age"](https://theconversation.com/historians-archival-research-looks-quite-different-in-the-digital-age-121096), *The Conversation*, 19 August, 2019 (1,100 words).
 Selected quote: "Today, hundreds of billions of websites preserved at the Internet Archive alone is more archival information than scholars have ever had access to".